 Wage and hour

-If an employee believes an employer is not paying the correct minimum wage rate or providing overtime pay, they may file a complaint with the Wage and Hour Division.
+If an employee believes an employer is not paying the correct federal minimum wage or providing overtime pay, they may file a complaint with the Wage and Hour Division.
 This sector of the DOL oversees investigations of labor law violations against the Fair Labor Standards Act (FLSA).
+Some laws can be dependent based on the size of the business.
+Read Homebase’s page on federal employment laws by employer size for more information

 If an employee makes a complaint against your business, the DOL will launch an investigation.
 The investigators will look into your recordkeeping practices, employee classification, and time and pay records for all employees.

 If you are found guilty of breaking any of these laws, you will be subject to fines.
-Below are the maximum civil money penalties for repeated or willful violations of each rule:
+Below are the maximum civil monetary penalties for repeated or willful violations of each rule:

 - Minimum wage: $2,074